 Universities typically close between June and September though, again, this also varies between universities.
-For all universities there is also a break of either 1 or 2 weeks for Eid al-Fitra and Eid al-Adha (the festival at the end of Ramadan and the festival of the sacrifice respectively).
+For all universities there is also a break of either 1 or 2 weeks for Eid al-Fitra and Eid al-Adha (The festival at the end of Ramadan and the festival of the sacrifice respectively).

-It is common to find that although terms and classes have officially started, your own classes have not.
-If your courses are supplementing a general English course, typically, the conversational element starts once the course proper has been established.
+It is common to find that although terms and classes have officially started your own classes have not.
+Typically, the conversational element of a course starts once the course proper has been established.
 This may be a week or two after the start of the term.